 05.05 Director, Division of Fuels, Radiological Safety, and Security (DFRSS)

-Coordinates scheduling of licensee performance review activities in accordance with this IMC for operating fuel cycle facilities, for the operating portion of the facilities which have both operation and constructionwith an approved NRC license
+Coordinates scheduling of licensee performance review activities in accordance with this IMC for operating fuel cycle facilities, for the operating portion of the facilities which have both operation and construction, and new facilities under construction with an approved NRC license.

 Leads and provides for the appropriate branch-level personnel to conduct licensee performance reviews of fuel cycle facilities.